miloprice/pebbledharma/README.md

 pebbledharma
 ============

 A Pebble watchface based on the Dharma Initiative logos from Lost.
+Unfinished/work in progress.